Muimi81/Muimi81/README.md

-- 👋 Hi, I’m Nzangi Muimi.
+- 👋 Hi, I’m Muimi Nzangi.
 - 👷🏽 I’m a Quantity Surveyor, BIM Professional, and Educator.
 - ⭐ Founder of [https://bimgoodies.com](https://bimgoodies.com), a global multi-vendor marketplace for exchanging BIM objects, software and project templates, visualization materials, add-ons, plugins, and much more.
 - 📫 How to reach me: via email hello@nzangimuimi.com.